How will new IP legislation affect rights holders?

 This is an Insight article, written by a selected partner as part of IAM's co-published content.
 Read more on Insight

-Venezuela is a signatory to various international agreements, such as the Paris Convention for the Protection of Industrial Property, the Hague Convention, the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs) and the Convention Establishing the World Intellectual Property Organisation.
+Venezuela is a signatory to various international agreements, including the Paris Convention for the Protection of Industrial Property, the Hague Convention, the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs) and the Convention Establishing the World Intellectual Property Organisation.
 The valid IP law in Venezuela is the Industrial Property Act 1955, which became effective in September 2008 following the country’s 2006 withdrawal from the Andean Community.
 However, several proceedings filed before the Supreme Court have challenged the constitutionality of the 1955 act.

 The act introduced various changes to the trademark regime, including the following: